Nerivio REN Wearable Delivers Consistent Drug-Free Relief Over 3 Years, Study Shows

 - Both youth and adult participants experienced stable pain and functional disability relief, with no need for increased stimulation intensity.

-In a prospective, real-world cohort study, Theranica’s Nerivio® remote electrical neuromodulation (REN) wearable highlighted the sustained long-term treatment effect without evidence of tachyphylaxis, underscoring the device’s long-term durability, safety, and continued effectiveness as a migraine treatment.1 Published in Headache, the study lasted 3 years with the primary endpoint defined as the lack of tachyphylaxis.
+In a prospective, real-world cohort study, Theranica’s Nerivio remote electrical neuromodulation (REN) wearable highlighted the sustained long-term treatment effect without evidence of tachyphylaxis, underscoring the device’s long-term durability, safety, and continued effectiveness as a migraine treatment.1 Published in Headache, the study lasted 3 years, with the primary end point defined as the lack of tachyphylaxis.

-The trial analyzed data from 224 patients with migraine in the United States who used the REN wearable device monthly to treat their attacks over a 3-year period, from December 2019 to September 2024.2 Tachyphylaxis, the primary endpoint, was defined as an increase of no more than 2.5 intensity units on a 100-unit scale between 2 consecutive years, representing a non-clinically meaningful change in treatment intensity over 3 years.
-Secondary endpoints evaluated the effectiveness in at least 50% of treatments and consistent utilization, compared over 3 years.
-Safety outcome assessed the proportion of users with device-related adverse events (dAEs) and measured the severity and seriousness of the events.
+The trial analyzed data from 224 patients with migraine in the United States who used the REN wearable device monthly to treat their attacks over a 3-year period, from December 2019 to September 2024.2 Tachyphylaxis, the primary end point, was defined as an increase of no more than 2.5 intensity units on a 100-unit scale between 2 consecutive years, representing a nonclinically meaningful change in treatment intensity over 3 years.

 In the study, both youth and adult participants maintained stable therapeutic outcomes, with pain relief consistently reported by 72% and 77% of users and functional disability relief reported by 65% and 71%, respectively.
 Notably, these rates did not decline over time, and patients did not require higher stimulation intensities or treatment adjustments to achieve them.

 For context, the Nerivio REN wearable is an acute and preventive prescription migraine treatment that works without drugs, needles, or invasive procedures.
-Instead, the device uses electrical pulses on the arm to activate the brain's natural pain regulation system, relieving migraine symptoms during an attack, and reducing the frequency and burden of future episodes when used preventively.
-Controlled by a smartphone app, the Nerivio REN wearable offers a safe, effective, and easy-to-use way to manage migraine—without the risk of systemic side effects or drug interactions
+Instead, the device uses electrical pulses on the arm to activate the brain's natural pain regulation system, relieving migraine symptoms during an attack and reducing the frequency and burden of future episodes when used preventively.
+Controlled by a smartphone app, the Nerivio REN wearable offers a safe, effective, and easy-to-use way to manage migraine—without the risk of systemic adverse effects or drug interactions

 READ MORE: